 Valentine Party Games

 Once you finish the learning activity, set up a Valentine's Day game.

-You could have them do something active, such as a game called Who Do You Love? where the kids must scramble to find a new place to sit once a player who's called on comes up with a group of people he "loves," such as "everyone who owns a dog" or "everyone wearing red."
+You could have them do something active, such as a game called Who Do You Love?
+Kids must scramble to find a new place to sit once a player who's called on comes up with a group of people he or she "loves," such as "everyone who owns a dog" or "everyone wearing red."

 The teacher might want to have the students make mailboxes or card-collecting pockets ahead of time, too, in order to hold the cards on Valentine's Day.